Robert E. Rubin

 Rubin is the author of In An Uncertain World: Tough Choices from Wall Street to Washington (Random House, 2003, with Jacob Weisberg), which was a New York Times bestseller as well as being named one of Business Week’s ten best business books of the year.

 In 2003, he was named Vice Chairman of the Council on Foreign Relations and in 2007, he was named Co-Chairman.
 Rubin also serves on the Board of Trustees of Mount Sinai Medical Center.
-In 2000, he became a member of the Advisory Board of Insight Venture Partners, a New York-based private-equity investment firm that specializes in e-commerce business-to-business companies.
 He is also a member of the Harvard Corporation.

 Rubin graduated summa cum laude from Harvard College in 1960 with an A.B. in economics.
 He received a L.L.B. from Yale Law School in 1964 and attended the London School of Economics.
+He has received honorary degrees from Harvard, Yale, Columbia and other universities.
 He was born in New York City in 1938 and is married to Judith Oxenberg Rubin, who served as the New York City Commissioner of Protocol for four years under Mayor David Dinkins.
 The Rubins have two adult sons, James and Philip.